getty-zig/getty.so/pages/guide/serializers.md

     // Context is the namespace that owns the method implementations you want
     // to use to implement getty.Serializer.
     //
-    // Typically, this is whatever type is implementing getty.Serializer (or a
+    // Usually, this is whatever type is implementing getty.Serializer (or a
     // pointer to it if mutability is required in your method implementations). comptime Context: type,